 Also, please speak with an academic advisor before you go through a Portfolio Review for a course in which you received a C grade or lower.
 A review may not be in your best interests.

 Art History Course Review

-After Transfer Orientation and prior to the beginning of classes, make an appointment with an SAAH advisor (Lynne Lanning or Megan Lyons) to review previous art history coursework to determine if it will satisfy a requirement of the UI Art History B.A. degree.
-Bring a copy of your course syllabus that includes subject matter covered, reading requirements, and information about how your course was graded.
-The advisor will determine which, if any, of the requirements for the Art History major you will be granted substitution course credit.
+Art history coursework that has been transferred from another institution must be reviewed to determine if it will satisfy a requirement of the UI Art History B.A. degree.
+You will need to provide a copy of your course syllabus that includes subject matter covered, reading requirements, and information about how your course was graded.
+The Director of Undergraduate Studies in Art History will determine which, if any, of the requirements for the Art History major you will be granted substitution course credit.